TeemuKoivisto/prosemirror-react-typescript-example/README.md

 ### Collab server

 Cool example how to use `prosemirror-collab`.
 There are some advantages over using it compared to Yjs, simplicity at the front.
-However, there is still a lot of work to create a fully-fledged websocket server to do that.
+However, it's a _lot_ of work to implement your own websocket synchronization server.
+A lot of work.
+To make it distributed and ensure messages are not lost and whatnot.
+There are examples how to approach that though, some are linked at the end of this README.

 ## Background